aduskett/buildroot-aws-iot/README.md

 ## Setup
   - First, set the variables in docker/env to what is appropriate for the build.
-    By default, the environment variables automatically apply all config files, and the init script automatically builds the beaglebone_defconfig found in aws/configs.
+    By default, the environment variables automatically apply all config files found in external/configs but does not auto-build them.
   - run `docker-compose build`

 ## Building